 Consumer-discretionary, financial and industrial companies tumbled more than 2 percent to lead losses among all 10 of the main industry groups in the S&P 500 today as General Electric Co., Walt Disney Co. and Bank of America Corp. slid at least 2.4 percent to pace declines.
 Best Buy Co., the world’s largest electronics retailer, slumped 5.9 percent as Chief Executive Officer Brian Dunn resigned.

-Alcoa Inc. (AA) retreated 2.9 percent before the biggest U.S. aluminum producer became the first company in the Dow to announce first-quarter earnings.
+Alcoa Inc. (AA:US) retreated 2.9 percent before the biggest U.S. aluminum producer became the first company in the Dow to announce first-quarter earnings.
 The shares surged 5.6 percent in extended trading following the close of exchanges in New York as Alcoa reported an unexpected profit after customers from automakers to beverage-can manufacturers ordered more of the lightweight metal.

 Earnings from S&P 500 companies, excluding financials, are seen gaining 0.6 percent in the first and the second quarter from a year earlier, according to analysts’ estimates compiled by Bloomberg, the slowest growth rate since 2009.